giuliafrascaria/DatagramFileTransfer/README.md

 # DFT

-"Datagram File Transfer" is a client-server application that implements, in C programming language, a reliable, ordered and error checked delivery of datagram over UDP protocol.
+"Datagram File Transfer" is a client-server application that implements, in C programming language, a reliable, ordered and error checked delivery of datagrams over UDP protocol.

 ## Prerequisites